Wondering how to freeze fresh strawberries???

 How To Freeze Strawberries

-First, let’s gather all of the supplies.
+The first step to freezing fresh strawberries is to gather all of the supplies.
 You probably already have everything you need at home (yay! love when that happens!).

 What You’ll Need